Indian economy rides on consumer spending revival ahead of GST launch

 By Rajesh Kumar Singh

-GURUGRAM, India Kaveri Shukla and her fiance are on a shopping spree ahead of their wedding next month.
-In just one week, the couple has bought home appliances ranging from a rice cooker to a refrigerator and is purchasing a new car.
+GURUGRAM, India, May 30 Kaveri Shukla and her fiance are on a shopping spree ahead of their wedding next month.
+In just one week, the couple has bought home appliances ranging from a rice cooker to a refrigerator and are purchasing a new car.

 "Marriage is a kind of big spending commitment," said the 28-year-old financial consultant while shopping at an upscale mall in Gurugram, a satellite city and business hub near Delhi.